Safety Tips for Taxi Drivers

 Invest in Taxi Insurance

 Sometimes, even when following all recommended safety practices, issues and emergencies still arise.
-Taxi insurance protects drivers and to taxi companies after an accident or incident.
+Taxi insurance protects drivers and taxi companies after an accident or incident.
 That could be accident coverage, coverage for damage to passenger property, or something else under your policy.

 Offering taxi insurance to your clients is a great way to write more business within this niche industry for insurance producers.
 Share these tips with your taxi clients.
 They will see the benefits of this specialty insurance line.
 It’s one critical way to stay safer within this risky industry.

 We can work with insurance producers and their taxi driver clients to develop the best insurance policy possible.
 Our work includes risk mitigation, performed by our experienced in-house team.
-This an additional layer of protection and encourages best practices.
+This is an additional layer of protection and encourages best practices.

 Learn more about our taxi insurance and taxi driver insurance here.
 You can also call us at 800-257-5590 to get more information and start working with our dedicated team at Prime Insurance Company.